 Inspired by corporate-governance models, Fermilab's senior management is headed by a team of senior leaders who are responsible for all projects, initiatives and operations at the lab.

 One of the world’s great intellectual destinations, the University of Chicago empowers scholars and students to ask tough questions, cross disciplinary boundaries, and challenge conventional thinking to enrich human life around the globe.

-University of Chicago is also noteworthy for having been the sole operator of the DOE’s Argonne National Laboratory since its charter in 1946, guiding the lab to its present position of research excellence.
+University of Chicago is also noteworthy for having been the operator of the DOE’s Argonne National Laboratory since its charter in 1946 through 2005, at which time the University’s wholly owned affiliate, UChicago Argonne, LLC, took on these responsibilities, guiding the lab to its present position of research excellence.
 In 2007, the University continued its national laboratory stewardship role as co-manager of Fermilab with Universities Research Association, bringing decades of leadership and experience managing national laboratories.
 University of Chicago, in combination with five Illinois leading research universities, provides partnerships in academia, business and government to help shape and amplify the powerful science programs at Fermilab.